Apprentice Program for Scenic Artists - NYC

 (NOTE: Given Every Three Years – Next Cycle Starts Jan.
 2020)

-Applications will be available for download on July 1, 2019.
+Applications are now available for download here.
 The deadline for applications is January 3, 2020, a nonrefundable $75 application/filing fee is due at that time.
 If a candidate passes the Trade Specific Test, they will be notified and must submit a nonrefundable $200 fee to continue onto the 2nd & 3rd part of the exam.
 See Exam schedule:

 Application form; $75 Filing Fee; 1 Resume due January 3, 2020

 The judging of Part 3, the Practical Skills Test, will happen in the first week of May and the passing candidates will be recommended for acceptance into the Apprenticeship Program by the Committee.
 The new apprentices can expect to begin working by July 1, 2020.

 Scenic artists and former apprentices Dave Hawkinson and Emily Boettcher have volunteered to take on the position of co-chairs of the Scenic Artists Apprenticeship exam, aided by Committee Chairman Will Ball and Apprentice Administrator Kelsey Harro.

 Questions regarding the scenic artist apprenticeship exam may be directed to Committee Chairman, Will Ball 718-935-9868, evenings.